 MimeMessage provides a default constructor that creates an empty MimeMessage object.
-The client can fill the message later by invoking the parse() method on an RFC822 input stream.
-Note that parse() is protected, so that only this class and its subclasses are expected to use this method.
-Service providers implementing 'light-weight' Message objects that are filled on demand, can generate the appropriate byte stream and invoke parse() when a component is requested from a message.
+The client can fill in the message later by invoking the parse() method on an RFC822 input stream.
+Note that parse() is protected, so that only this class and its subclasses can use this method.
+Service providers implementing 'light-weight' Message objects that are filled in on demand can generate the appropriate byte stream and invoke parse() when a component is requested from a message.
 Service providers that can provide a separate byte stream for the message body (distinct from the message header) can override the getContentStream() method.